A New Spin

 --The long answer:

-This isn't the intention to introduce yet another theory for the demise
+This isn't the intention here to introduce yet another theory for the demise

 of the dinosaurs.
 Rather, it explores the past basic physical

 parameters of the earth (not necessarily its environmental condition) that could enable animals, weighing some 100 ton, to thrive for millions of years.
-Inevitably, it will lead to conclusions about the dinosaurs' ultimate passing when these parameters suddenly changed, but that aspect is only secondary to the more fundamental question, namely: given their enormous size, what made it possible for these creatures to live and function on earth in the first place?
+Inevitably, this line of inquiry leads to conclusions about the dinosaurs' ultimate extinction when these parameters suddenly changed.
+However, that aspect is only secondary to the more fundamental question: given their enormous size, what made it possible for these creatures to live and function on earth in the first place?

 Not quite a "National Geographic" take